CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 Discover North Beach & Little Italy – San Francisco’s Italian Heart

-A Brief History of North Beach
+History of North Beach & Little Italy

 North Beach, San Francisco’s iconic Little Italy, is a neighborhood that feels like a slice of Europe in the heart of the city.
 Despite its name, North Beach was never a beach—until the late 1800s, it was part of the Bay before landfill expansion reshaped the shoreline.